alexhamidi/RandomSpotifySongs/README.md

 ## Install

-To start clone into this repository in your project:
+To start, clone into this repository in your project:
 ```git
 git clone https://github.com/alexhamidi/Spotibulk.git
 ```